cloudersolutions/website/src/content/news/former-minister-of-housing-and-economic-affairs-jan-vapaavuori-joins-clouder-as-advisor.md

 For Jan, Clouder’s ambition resonates with his own commitment to global impact:

 > _Finland may be a small country, but it has big ambitions and Clouder is a prime example of that.
-Their mission to transform real estate through AI and sustainability is exactly the kind of innovation we need to tackle global challenges._
+Their mission to redefine how buildings operate, perform, and contribute to a net-zero future is not just innovation; it’s the blueprint for solving global challenges in energy efficiency, asset optimization, and smart infrastructure._